approvals/ApprovalTests.cpp/doc/CMakeIntegration.md

 ## CMake target

-Approval Tests' CMake build exports an interface target `ApprovalTests`.
+Approval Tests' CMake build exports an interface target `ApprovalTests::ApprovalTests`.
 Linking against it will add the proper include path and all necessary capabilities to the resulting binary.